Jet creation in post-AGB binaries: the circum-companion accretion disc around BD+46$^{\circ}$442: Introduction

-Planetary nebulae (PNe) and proto-planetary nebulae (PPNe) display a wide variety in shapes, having point-symmetric, bipolar or even multipolar structures.
-Jet formation is an important mechanism for the shaping of the circumstellar material in PNe, yet it still remains a poorly understood phenomenon \citep{jones17a}.
-In this model, a collimated, high-velocity outflow or jet operates during the late asymptotic giant branch (AGB) or early post-AGB phase and leads to the observed asymmetric PNe and PPNe \citep{sahai98c}.
+Planetary nebulae (PNe) and proto-planetary nebulae (PPNe) display a wide variety in shapes; they have point-symmetric, bipolar, or even multipolar structures.
+Jet formation is an important mechanism for the shaping of the circumstellar material in PNe, but it still remains a poorly understood phenomenon \citep{jones17a}.
+In this model, a collimated high-velocity outflow or jet operates during the late asymptotic giant branch (AGB) or early post-AGB phase and leads to the observed asymmetric PNe and PPNe \citep{sahai98c}.

 Two proposed mechanisms for the formation of these jets, which are not mutually exclusive, are the presence of magnetic fields \citep{garcia05} and a close binary companion \citep{morris87}. \citet{soker06} showed that a single star cannot supply the energy and angular momentum carried by the magnetic fields in order to shape the circumstellar outflows.
 Hence, a companion is needed.
-The companion in the binary system accretes matter from the evolved star either by accreting the AGB wind or through Roche lobe overflow (RLOF) \citep[][and references therein]{demarco09}.
+The companion in the binary system accretes matter from the evolved star either by accreting the AGB wind or through Roche-lobe overflow (RLOF) \citep[][and references therein]{demarco09}.
 This induces the formation of an accretion disk around the companion, facilitating a disk-driven outflow, where the presence of a magnetic field could also play an important role in the launching and collimation of the jets \citep{nordhaus07}.

-\citet{blackman14} determined the minimum accretion rates for 19 PPNe from their observed outflow momenta, assuming a main sequence (MS) star or white dwarf (WD) as accretor.
+\citet{blackman14} determined the minimum accretion rates for 19 PPNe from their observed outflow momenta, assuming a main-sequence (MS) star or white dwarf (WD) as accretor.
 These accretion rates were compared with theoretical accretion models, from which they concluded that Bondi-Hoyle-Lyttleton wind accretion and wind RLOF are too weak to establish the outflow.
 The mechanisms that are capable of powering the outflows of these objects are RLOF and accretion during the common envelope evolution.\\